EvanBurbidge/calendar-filler/README.md

 import { generateCalendarMonth } from 'calendar-filler'

-const jan = generateCalendarMonth(2023, 0) // All months start from index 0
+const jan = generateCalendarMonth(2023, 0, false) // All months start from index 0
 /*
  [
       { date: '2023-01-01', day: 0 },